AFaria20s/TeamSync-Backend/README.md

 - **Competition and result tracking** for cycling events and athlete performance.
 - **Discipline catalog** for cycling disciplines used by teams and competitions.
 - **PostgreSQL persistence** through Spring Data JPA and Hibernate.
+- **Generated OpenAPI documentation** with springdoc-openapi and Swagger UI.

 ## Tech Stack